Delaware River Watershed Fellowship 2020 at Delaware Nature Society

 Qualifications and Experience:

-- Excellent oral and written communication skills, and superior interpersonal skills.
-Understanding of environmental/social justice concerns relevant to the region.
+- Oral and written communication skills; superior interpersonal skills with an understanding of environmental/social justice concerns relevant to the region.

-- Must be people oriented, have a team-focused attitude, and the ability to professionally represent DNS and the network to the public.
+- Must be people oriented, have a team-focused attitude, and the ability to professionally represent DelNature and the Alliance for Watershed Education to the public.

 - A positive attitude, as well as comfort working independently as a leader and part of a team, when needed.

-- Ability to work in a dynamic fast-paced environment and juggle multiple, changing priorities; strong time and project management skills needed.
+- Ability to work in a dynamic fast-paced environment, juggle multiple priorities, changing activities; strong time and project management skills needed.
 Must be self-motivated and willing to work in a flexible, non-structured environment.

 - Occasional evening and weekend hours required.